blur/docker-compose/README.md

 # Docker-compose in a docker image
-A simple docker image that relies on python 2.7. image in order to install python version of docker.
+A simple docker image that supports `docker-compose` installed with python.
 This enables usage od `docker-compose` in the image context.